strimzi/strimzi.github.io/_posts/2026-01-12-strimzi-test-container.md

 #### Multi-Architecture Support

 Strimzi Test Container supports x64, aarch64, Z (s390x), and PPC (ppc64le) architectures.
-It uses multi-arch container images and leverages Java cross-platform nature, so the same code works regardless of where you run your tests.
+It uses multi-arch container images and leverages Java's cross-platform capabilities, so the same code works regardless of where you run your tests.

 #### Multi-Node Setup with Combined or Dedicated Roles

 One of the key features is support for different node role configurations.

-**Combined roles (default)** - each node acts as both a KRaft controller and a broker.
+**Combined roles (default configuration)** - each node acts as both a KRaft controller and a broker.
 This is simpler and works well for most testing scenarios:

 ![Combined Roles](/assets/images/posts/2026-01-12-strimzi-test-container-01.svg)